Iman/AnchovyCURLBundle/README.md

 ## About ##

 This bundle provides basic interfaces service for cURL php wrapper.
-CURLBundle is simple, basic and allow develpper to extend it to onother level on top of Symfony2.
+CURLBundle is simple, basic and allow developer to extend it to another level on top of Symfony2.

 CURLBundle is open source and free to use, I would however be extremely grateful if you can provided constructive feedback from your experience of using it to me via my GitHub account: iman